If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 Extra Dark Lenses Teach Your Eyes to Love the Dark

-Dark adaptation means your retinas become so used to dim conditions that when you inevitably venture into normal light, it causes pain.
+Dark adaptation means your retinas become so used to dim conditions that when you inevitably venture into normal light, it's super uncomfortable.

 The last time you went to a matinee, do you remember how it felt walking out of the dark theater into the sun?
-It was probably downright painful.
-This is because while you were in the theater, your eyes became adjusted to the darkness and just weren’t ready for daylight.
 Ouch!
+While you were in the theater, your eyes became adjusted to the darkness and just weren’t ready for daylight.

 A similar phenomenon takes place when you wear sunglasses indoors.
 This applies whether they’re your average pair of sunglasses or the darkest lenses for sensitive eyes you can find.